Facebook Twitter Pinterest Email

 It’s important to experiment with different angles, heights, and positions of both you and your partner (or toy) to see how best to stimulate your P-spot.
 For beginners who don't want to jump straight to penetration, simply stimulating your perineum (the area between your anus and scrotum) via rubbing or stroking is a great introduction to your p-spot.
 Experiencing pleasure, pain, or unprecedented ecstasy all comes down to your pelvic floor angulation, the angle of insertion, what size toy or penis you're inserting, etc, so you need to pay close attention to the curvature of your partner or your toy.
 However, there are prostate-specific toys that are great for beginners since they were designed to take the guesswork out of this type of stimulation.

-If either your anal toy or partner curves upward, then the best way to hit your P-spot and reach a prostate orgasm is by facing each other.
+If either your anal toy or partner curves upward, then the best way to hit your P-spot and reach a p-spot orgasm is by facing each other.
 This means missionary and cowboy (and any variations of these) will be best.
 On the other hand, if your partner or toy curves downward, you’ll want to try positions where you aren’t facing each other, like reverse cowboy, doggy, and spooning.
 Of course, any position can feel great, but if you truly want to experience a P-spot climax, finding the right position will help maximize your pleasure.

 Is P-Spot Stimulation Painful?